Preston-Landers/QuietPlaces/Readme.md

 circles centered around a geographic point.

-You can create, remove or adjust your quiet places at any time using an interactive map, and new quiet places can be automatically suggested based on categories obtained from the Google Places API.
+You can create, remove or adjust your quiet places at any time using an interactive map, and new quiet places can be automatically placed based on categories obtained from the Google Places API.

+Warning: this app should be considered experimental.
+Do not use this app on your main phone if having your phone unexpectedly silenced as you move around would be a problem.

 ## About QuietPlace ##